esna-technlogies/beestock-api/README.md

     add the following record :

-        192.100.100.100  sample-micro-service.dev
+        192.100.100.101  user-service.dev

-    You may change the vale of the IP address 192.168.99.100 any other value that doesn't conflict with other devices on your local network.
+    You may change the vale of the IP address 192.168.99.101 any other value that doesn't conflict with other devices on your local network.

     If you change it, you should also change the IP set for the vagrant box in the Vagrantfile (if you use Vagrant):

-        config.vm.network "private_network", ip: "192.100.100.100"
+        config.vm.network "private_network", ip: "192.100.100.101"

 -    Visit the domain name you specified in the previous line (in the /etc/hosts) to browse the micro-service you'e developing.

 ## Installing dependencies

+- Generate SSl certificates for the JWT authentication

+            cd service/ssl-keys/jwt

+            openssl genrsa -out private.pem -aes256 4096

+            openssl rsa -pubout -in  private.pem -out  public.pem

 -    Install composer dependencies :